Offline Sync

 ).await?;

-// Aggregation queries
+// Aggregation queries with COLLECT

-let stats = sync_manager.query_local(
+let stats = sync_manager.query(

 r#"FOR u IN users